-Students are required to choose one of three focus areas: Mechanics, Manufacturing, or Robotics and Controls.
+Students are required to choose one of four focus areas: Manufacturing, Solids/Mechanics of Materials, Thermofluids, Robotics and Controls.
 The focus area selected does not appear as an official designation in the student transcript.
 Each focus area has two required courses; the remaining three courses can be chosen among the other courses listed for that area.
 Post-master's certificate students are not limited to one focus area but can choose their courses among all the courses offered by the program.